Varun-Mayilvaganan/MLPlayground/README.md

 # About

-Welcome to the My_Machine_Learns repository!
+Welcome to the MLPlayground repository!
 This repository is dedicated to showcasing various machine learning projects, models, and examples.

 ## Goals